LilJamJam/MudaeDB/README.md

 Let me know of any ideas that can help people contribute to Mudae, or other things that you're curious to see.

 Mudae World Server: https://discord.gg/EEGkGSh

+DISCLAIMER: The info contained here is not 100% accurate, results may vary.